 BATA Show Museum

-Not just for those with a shoe fetish, the Bata Shoe Museum explores the history of shoes, their cultural significance and of course there’s a section dedicate to celebrity foot ware.
+Not just for those with a shoe fetish, the Bata Shoe Museum explores the history of shoes, their cultural significance and of course there’s a section dedicated to celebrity foot ware.
 Thursdays from 5-8pm admission to the museum is pay what you can, $8-14 at all other times.

-Free Toronto attractions don’t apply just to the city, if you’re a first time visitor you’re going to want to make a trip to see Niagara Falls.
-The attractions nearby the falls are very touristy but still a must see for first time visitors, if you’re feeling lucky head over to the Fallsview Casino.
+Free Toronto attractions don’t apply just to the city, if you’re a first-time visitor you’re going to want to make a trip to see Niagara Falls.
+The attractions nearby the falls are very touristy but still a must-see for first-time visitors, if you’re feeling lucky head over to the Fallsview Casino.
 Easily accessible by Megabus, Coach Canada or Greyhound, Niagara Falls is worth the trip.